-Although cigarette smoking is the most well studied COPD risk factor, it is not the only risk factor and there is consistent evidence from epidemiologic studies that non-smokers may also develop chronic airflow limitation.20 Much of the evidence concerning risk factors for COPD comes from cross-sectional epidemiological studies that identify associations rather than causal relationships.
-Nevertheless, compared to smokers with COPD, never smokers with chronic airflow limitation have fewer symptoms, milder disease and lower burden of systemic inflammation.45 Interestingly, never smokers with chronic airflow limitation do not appear to have an increased risk of lung cancer, or cardiovascular comorbidities, compared to those without chronic airflow limitation.
-However, there is evidence that they have an increased risk of pneumonia and mortality from respiratory failure.45 modifying the risk of COPD in smokers, there may also be other risk factors involved.
-For example, sex may influence whether a person takes up smoking or experiences certain occupational or environmental exposures; socioeconomic status may be linked to a child's birth weight (as it impacts on lung growth and development, and in turn on susceptibility to developing the disease); and longer life expectancy will allow greater lifetime exposure to risk factors.
-Understanding the relationships and interactions between risk factors requires further investigation.
+Although cigarette smoking is the most well studied COPD risk factor, it is not the only risk factor and there is consistent evidence from epidemiologic studies that non-smokers may also develop chronic airflow limitation.
+Much of the evidence concerning risk factors for COPD comes from cross-sectional epidemiological studies that identify associations rather than causal relationships.
+Nevertheless, compared to smokers with COPD, never smokers with chronic airflow limitation have fewer symptoms, milder disease and lower burden of systemic inflammation.
+Interestingly, never smokers with chronic airflow limitation do not appear to have an increased risk of lung cancer, or cardiovascular comorbidities, compared to those without chronic airflow limitation.
+However, there is evidence that they have an increased risk of pneumonia and mortality from respiratory failure.

-Although several longitudinal studies of COPD have followed groups and populations for up to 20 years,^Z to date no studies have monitored the progression of the disease through its entire course, or included the pre and perinatal periods that may be important in shaping an individual's future COPD risk.
+Although several longitudinal studies of COPD have followed groups and populations for up to 20 years, to date no studies have monitored the progression of the disease through its entire course, or included the pre and perinatal periods that may be important in shaping an individual's future COPD risk.
 Thus, the current understanding of risk factors for COPD is in many respects still incomplete.